 Unfair Dismissal Solicitors Leeds

-Need legal advice relating to a unfair dismissal/wrongful dismissal?
+Need legal advice relating to an unfair dismissal/wrongful dismissal?
 Consilia Legal are expert Employment Law Solicitors in Leeds with excellent reviews.
 We offer a Free Initial Discussion to get initial advice on your situation, either as an employer or an employee and we will discuss the best way forward.
-Our employment law team in Leeds, lead by Marie Walsh , Employment Law Director & Workplace Mediator.
-Marie and her team have outstanding reviews praising them on their competency, strong communication, professionalism and knowledge.
+Our employment law team in Leeds, led by Marie Walsh, Employment Law Director & Workplace Mediator.
+Marie and her team have outstanding reviews praising them for their competency, strong communication, professionalism and knowledge.
 Read some of the feedback previous employment law clients have left them on Google and Facebook.

 Unfair Dismissal in the Covid-19 Pandemic

-If you are an employee and have been affected by redundancy in the Covid-19 pandemic and need employment law advice or if you are a business who needs advice on redundancy, lay-offs and short time working during the Coronavirus/Covid-19 pandemic/UK lockdown, please get in-touch.
-We are here to help guide you through what it a challenging and uncertain time for both businesses and individuals.
+If you are an employee and have been affected by redundancy in the Covid-19 pandemic and need employment law advice or if you are a business that needs advice on redundancy, lay-offs and short-time working during the Coronavirus/Covid-19 pandemic/UK lockdown, please get in touch.
+We are here to help guide you through what is a challenging and uncertain time for both businesses and individuals.
 Please read our April 2020 Employment Law Updates for the April 2020 Employment Law updates.

 Unfair Dismissal – The Basics